 Amazon Elastic File System (EFS)

-Storing data which is not accessed often?
-Again AWS has you covered, with EFS Infrequent Access storage classes which can save up to 92% over EFS standard pricing – but be warned, you’ll be charged for accessing data in EFS Infrequent Access.
+Storing data that isn’t accessed often?
+Again, AWS has you covered with EFS infrequent access storage classes, which can save up to 92% over EFS standard pricing.
+But be warned, you’ll be charged for accessing data in EFS infrequent access.

-Here are the 4 storage classes offered by EFS:
+Here are the four storage classes offered by EFS:

 - EFS Standard